-Planning will be a key element in managing the difficulties of the next year.
+Planning will be a key element in managing any financial difficulties you may encounter.
 It is doubtful that any remedial action taken by government will result in immediate improvements in our financial circumstances.
 In which case it is up to us to figure out the best way to survive the current downturn.

 Please call so we can help you identify the best strategies to adopt.
-2023-24 is not a year to bury your head in the sand.
+2024-25 is not a year to bury your head in the sand.